Euclid's Fifth Postulate

 An axiom or postulate is generally accepted to mean that what is stated is self evident or recognised as universally true and as such no proof is required.
 So an axiom is therefore a statement we are asked to accept as a truth above question.

 People often use axioms in their arguments because they contain a line of defence that places them above question.
-It doesn't matter how clever the argument as soon as here the words self evident and fact the alarm bells go off in my head.
+It doesn't matter how clever the argument as soon as I hear the words 'self evident' and 'fact' alarm bells go off in my head.
 Let me explain why.

 Deductive geometry which is the geometry of Euclid and which for a long time was accepted as accurately describing our spatial experience is based on Euclid's axioms.
 Following are the first five postulates published around 300BC:

 Proving Euclid's Parallel Postulate